Contract Support Administrator - Full Performance

 - Assist in the performance of contract administration to include a critical review of proposed changes; ensuring compliance with contract terms and conditions; and ensuring contract completeness in preparation for contract closeout.

-- Prepare and maintain official and conformed contract files in accordance with applicable regulations, policies, and procedures, and assist with archiving activities.
+- Prepare and maintain official and confirmed contract files in accordance with applicable regulations, policies, and procedures, and assist with archiving activities.

 - Conduct database research and coordinate with Contracting Officer’s Technical Representatives (COTRs) to identify actions to resolve unliquidated actions.